 In some cases, combining cloud and physical servers may be most beneficial, providing the best of both worlds.
 However, if you're unsure of which environment is the best for you, there are a few questions you can answer that will help guide your decision-making process.

 Questions to Ask

-- Are the tasks you require need scaling up/down quickly?
-A cloud environment may be best.
+- Do the tasks you require need scaling up or down quickly?
+If so, a cloud environment may be best.

 - Do you need a consistent amount of resources available at all times?
-A dedicated server may be the best option for you.
+In that scenario, a dedicated server may be your best option.

 - Are you processing credit card transactions or handling financial data?
 A dedicated server with a HIPAA package may best suit your needs.
-Additionally, advanced security plans may be employed to increase the security of the server.
+Additionally, advanced security plans are available to increase the protection of the server.

 - Is horizontal scaling needed for your application?
-A bank of cloud servers or a server cluster may be ideal for your circumstance.
+In this instance, a bank of cloud servers or a server cluster may be ideal.

-- Does your hosting provider have multiple services you can employ?
-A cloud-based offering may tie into these more easily.
+- Does your hosting provider offer multiple services?
+A cloud-based offering may allow you to integrate these more easily.

-- Is a customized server more needful for the project you’re working on?
+- Is a customized server more appropriate for your current project?
 Dedicated servers offer the most flexible option here.

-There are numerous choices on how to host your business online, and the differences between these choices can be confusing.
-Whether you think a cloud-based, dedicated server, or hybrid cloud solution best suits your needs, it can be quickly analyzed by you and our Solutions team to reach a workable solution.
+There are several choices when it comes to hosting your business online.
+When you start comparing cloud servers vs physical servers, the differences can be confusing.
+Whether you think a cloud server, physical server, or hybrid cloud solution best suits your needs, our Solutions team will guide you throughout the process to reach a workable solution.

 Each option has benefits and drawbacks you must consider when planning your project.
 Liquid Web’s options include Fully Managed VPS Hosting, Cloud Dedicated Servers, VMware Private Cloud, VPS Private Parent Servers, or Dedicated Servers, depending on your needs.
 In the end, your choice will help shape your project’s growth.
 Anytime you’re unsure which answer is best for you, reach out to one of our Solutions experts with your challenges.